 Plan III.
 A broad, interdisciplinary field.
-The Middle School Academic Major must be approved by the student's advisor and by the Middle School Council and must contain a minimum of 60 quarter hours.
+The Middle School Academic Major must be approved by the student's adviser and by the Middle School Council and must contain a minimum of 60 quarter hours.

-Complete the following Professional Education program.

-Education program.

-Require ed courses:

-EDCI 101 Orientation to Education 2
+3. Complete the following Professional Education program: EDCI 101 Orientation to Education

-EDCI 102 Orientation to Middle Schools 2
+EDCI 102 Orientation to Middle Schools

 EDSE 405 Handicapped Students in Regular

-Classrooms 3
+Classrooms

 EDSE 407 Working with Handicapped

-Students in the Secondary School 2
+Students in the Secondary School

-either

 EDRD 310 Improvement of Instruction in

-Reading in the Elementary School 3
+Reading in the Elementary School

 or

-EDRD 420 Reading in Secondary Schools 3
+EDRD 420 Reading in Secondary Schools

-and

 PSY 347 Developmental Psychology for

-Teachers 3
+Teachers

-PSY 348 • 3
+PSY 348 Learning Processes in Education

-Foundations of Education 4
+EDF 366 Foundations of Education

-Philosophy of Education 3
+EDF 367 Philosophy of Education

-Reading in the Content Field 3

-School Aide 2 (or mo -

-Clinical Experience 2

-EDFE 444 Supervised Teaching (Middle

-School) 18

-Method course to be taken in
+EDFE 270 School Aide 2(or more) EDLS 362 Clinical Experience EDFE 444 Supervised Teaching (Middle School) Method course to be taken in content field

-content field 3

-Electiv

-Psychology elective with approval

-of advisor 3

-Hours credit: 56